 Bad weather doesn’t necessarily negate your need to drive.
 But before hitting the road, and especially before any road trips through the mountains, take care of some automotive prep first.

 - Tires.
 Depending on the conditions where you're driving, you should make sure that you have the right kind of tires (all-weather, snow and ice, etc.), and that they are inflated to the recommended pressure for the best traction.
 Bring chains, if needed.
+It is important to change your tires into safer ones, especially in the winter, for a few reasons.
+First, winter tires are made from a different type of rubber compound that remains flexible in colder temperatures.

 - Fluids.
 Gas is pretty obvious.
-But you should also check your vehicle’s oil, antifreeze and windshield wiper fluid levels.
+But you should also check your vehicle’s oil, antifreeze, and windshield wiper fluid levels.

 - Road trip kit.
 If you wind up stuck somewhere, water, snacks, and a couple of blankets mean you can hold out for a while.
-A portable shovel, bag of kitty litter/gravel, road flares, cell phone signal booster, and portable cell phone charger can help you get out of your predicament yourself or to contact someone who can help.
+A portable shovel, bag of kitty litter/gravel, road flares, cell phone signal booster, and portable cell phone charger can help you get out of your predicament yourself or contact someone who can help.